NatLibFi/kivepa-booksearch-workshop/README.md

 # Booksearch application for workshop at Kirjastoverkkopäivät 2023
-An application which is planned to be used at the workshop of automated indexing of fiction books at Kirjastoverkkopäivät 2023.
+An application which was used at the [workshop of automated indexing of fiction books at Kirjastoverkkopäivät 2023](https://www.kansalliskirjasto.fi/fi/kirjastoverkkopaivat-2023-torstain-tyopajat#klo-9-12-tp3-kaunokirjallisuuden-automaattinen-sisallonkuvailu).

 Developed with help from ChatGPT.